 As consultant, employee and director I have been through several cycles of organizational stress caused by threats to the revenue stream.
-This will surprise you: I learned to regard the threat as my Administrative Pal.
+This will surprise you: I learned to regard the threat as My Pal.

-They know two things: this focus makes some colleagues, volunteers and directors uncomfortable AND it also protects the organizations those folks love.
+They know this focus makes some colleagues, volunteers and directors uncomfortable.
+They also know it protects the organizations those folks love.

 My Pal can become Your Pal.
-Consider these two tasks and another two we’ll introduce in next week’s post:
+Consider these two tasks that are often overlooked or downplayed during good times.

-In good times a nonprofit manager can choose to do as I have often done – live with moderate dysfunction, expecting it will stay contained and not harm the brand.
-Not now!
-Teamwork, morale and results become extra important in stressful times.
+In good times a nonprofit manager can choose, as I have often done, to live with moderate dysfunction, expecting it will stay contained and not harm the brand.
+Not in times of economic distress!
+Teamwork, morale and results become extra important in those times.
 That makes weak links stand out while good colleagues try to accomplish more work with fewer resources and less reward.

-Here’s your risk: they can begin to feel wounded by the substandard performance of those who “don’t get it.”
+Here’s your risk: the good folks can begin to feel wounded by the substandard performance of those who “don’t get it.”
 Sensitivity over this contrast can grow – and quickly threaten morale and productivity.
-Finally, the brand suffers.
+Inevitably, the mission gets short-changed and the brand suffers.

-In times of organizational stress, your coaching responsibility becomes more critical.
-It is easier for you to informally but visibly moderate performance of the entire team.
-You do that so the indifference or inability of one does not undermine the enhanced effort of the others.
+In tough times your coaching responsibility becomes more critical.
+It should be easier for you to informally but visibly moderate performance of the entire team.
+You should have an easier shot dealing with weak links without going to the mat.
 Sit down with those who don’t meet your expectations.
 Have that conversation you’ve been avoiding.
+Do that so the indifference or inability of one does not undermine the enhanced effort of the others.

 Management Tip #1: Remember this: you have to reach these folks before chronic behavior becomes acute and acute behavior leads to crisis.
 Take that first step and maybe you won’t need to take a second and more damaging steps that can lead to termination.

-Update Marketing Messages: The societal and economic environment changed greatly in the last few years.
+Task 2 – Update Marketing Messages: The societal and economic environment changed greatly in the last few years.
 Have you thought about a communications tune-up to make your messaging better reflect society’s current values and concerns?
-Maybe you should take an hour to review your standard marketing messages, positioning statement and perhaps even your mission statement.
+Maybe you should take an hour to review your standard marketing messages, positioning statement, tag line, logo and perhaps even your mission statement.
 These are branding assets that most nonprofit execs don’t visit often enough.